mohamed-sadek1011/c1m1/README.md

 Repository Description:
-@version 1.0
+@version 2.0
-First Commit: Contains the three basic files provided in the initialized repository.
+Second Commit:
+1- All function prototypes and function documentation are added to the header file 2- All function definitions but with an empty function body are added in the implementation file.

 @Author Mohamed Gamal Hassan

  */